dhermes/bossylobster-blog/content/pages/about-me.md

 ---

 My name is Danny Hermes.
 I am a bit of a mix between a mathematician and a software engineer, but either way I really enjoy thinking about hard problems.
-I am currently having a **phenomenal** time as Co-founder & CTO at [Hardfin][2].

 I am passionate about building high quality software.
 I am focused on tools that eliminate toil and create delight to maximize productivity in engineering